AegirFinance/dfinity-examples/motoko/icrc2-swap/README.md

   }
 '

-# Approve Bob to deposit 1.00000000 of Token B, and 0.0001 extra for the
+# Bob approves the swap canister to deposit 1.00000000 of Token B, and 0.0001
-# transfer fee
+# extra for the # transfer fee
 dfx canister call --identity bob token_b icrc2_approve '
   record {
     amount = 100_010_000;